 Paul’s ongoing research interests focus on the interface between contemporary post-Enlightenment Western culture and the message of Jesus Christ.
-He is currently writing a book on the ‘idea’ of mission, another on using the gospel stories in contemporary evangelism, and is continuing to work on a major book on Newbigin’s contribution to contemporary mission thinking and practice.
+He is currently writing books on the ‘idea’ of mission and a major book on Newbigin’s contribution to contemporary mission thinking and practice.

 He supervises doctoral research through the Newbigin Centre on various aspects of contemporary mission.
 His current students are working in such areas as imaginative apologetics, the public apologetics of Rowan Williams, Christian engagement with media, and models of Anglican church planting.